martijnbolt/tau/Content.md

 * a meta-language that can define new languages and is able to redefine itself and change, a self-amending language
 * users define new languages by specifying logical formulas to describe what it means for two documents in different languages to have the same meaning.
 To define a new language, one needs to define how it translates into an existing language while preserving semantics.
 * Tau uses Partial Evaluation to prevent considering the logic of the language(s) again and again with every compilation of documents written in it.
 This adds desirable features for a compiler-compiler, in the form of Futamura projections.
+* binary decision diagrams used for performance of logical solver.

 ## the Internet of Languages
 **social**
 * users define languages over the internet of languages.
 Users can express knowledge and opinions in these languages in order to communicate.